-In the CLA a child's care record is divided into episodes.
+In the CLA, a child's care record is divided into episodes.
 An episode is the length of time a child is looked after under the same legal status and in the same placement.
-When a child's legal status and/or placement changes a new episode begins (5).
-The start and end date of each individual episode is recorded in the CLA and an episode cannot be less than 24 hours.
-Episodes of care can be in the home (under supervision) or in alternative out-of-home accommodation (e.g., with a foster carer or in a children's home, Supplementary Table 1) and can be voluntary or legally mandated (Supplementary Table 2).
+When a child's legal status and/or placement changes, a new episode begins.5 The start and end date of each individual episode is recorded in the CLA, and an episode cannot be less than 24 h.
+Episodes of care can be in the home (under supervision) or in alternative out-of-home accommodation (e.g. with a foster carer or in a children's home, Supplementary Table 1, available as Supplementary data at IJE online) and can be voluntary or legally mandated (Supplementary Table 2, available as Supplementary data at IJE online).
 A period of care is the time that a child is continuously looked after by a local authority.
 A period can consist of one or more episodes.